bbulkow/FastLED-idf/README.md

 Thus, we need FastLED

+# WS8212FX

+Playing around, there are "a lot of nice libraries on FastLED", but each and every one of them requires porting.
+At least, now there's a single one to start with.
+See the underlying component, and use it or not.
+If you don't want it, just don't bring that component over into your project.

 # TL;DR about this repo

 As with any ESP-IDF project, there is a sdkconfig file.
 It contains things that might